Home clearance: costs, process & compare quotes

 8. Clearance + Move + Cleaning From a Single Source

-If you are moving and also need the old apartment cleared and cleaned, combining several services can save you up to 15%.
+If you are moving and also need the old apartment cleared and cleaned, combining several services can reduce your costs.
 Travel costs and administrative coordination apply only once.

 | Booked separately | Combined | Saving |